-Irritable bowel syndrome (IBS) is a disorder in which abdominal discomfort or pain is associated with a range of symptoms.
-Typically, these include intermittent abdominal pain accompanied by diarrhea, constipation, or alternating episodes of both.
+Irritable bowel syndrome (IBS) is a disorder in which people have reoccurring issues with abdominal discomfort or pain that is associated with a range of symptoms.
+Typically, this intermittent abdominal pain is accompanied by diarrhea, constipation, or alternating episodes of both (mixed).
 Bloating or distention of the abdomen is also common, and other symptoms may be present as well.

 Usually sensory perception is abnormal – the nerves in the bowels are more sensitive to stretch or movement and this can lead to more pain.

 These abnormalities may in turn relate to disordered brain-gut communication, genetic factors, infection and altered gut bacteria, and intestinal inflammation.

 |Irritable bowel syndrome with diarrhea (IBS-D) – symptoms of diarrhea occur most often|

 Irritable bowel syndrome with constipation (IBS-C) – symptoms of constipation occur most often

 Irritable bowel syndrome mixed (IBS-M) – symptoms of both constipation and diarrhea occur

 Identifying the subgroup of IBS is helpful when deciding which tests and/or treatments are best.